xdv/divvyd/Builds/macos/README.md

 For simple command line building we recommend using the *Unix Makefile* or *Ninja* generator with cmake.
 All builds should be done in a separate directory from the source tree root (a subdirectory is fine).
-For example, from the root of the ripple source tree:
+For example, from the root of the divvy source tree:

 ```
 mkdir my_build